MicrosoftDocs/winrt-related/winrt-related-src/schemas/mobilebroadbandschema/carriercontrolschema-v2/element-1-authprotocol.md

 ---
-description: Defines the authentication protocol to use for a context in the Packet Data Protocol (PDP) context policy.
+description: Defines the authentication protocol to use for a context in the Packet Data Protocol (PDP) context policy (descendant of TetheringProfile).
 Search.Product: eADQiWindows 10XVcnh
 title: AuthProtocol (descendant of TetheringProfile) ms.assetid: 24272c9d-966a-4f02-a64b-6e7116131ba7